kxtells/tenma-serial/README.md

 ## Usage examples

 Note that it can be connected via a usb to serial cable, or directly with the provided USB cable.
-In Linux it identifies the usb as _Bus 001 Device 015: ID 0416:5011 Winbond Electronics Corp.
+In Linux it identifies the usb as `Bus 001 Device 015: ID 0416:5011 Winbond Electronics Corp.
 Virtual Com Port
-_, running _dmesg_ to get where the /dev/ttyACMX device registerd and pointing tenmaControl.py to that device should work.
+`, running `dmesg` to get where the /dev/ttyACMX device registerd and pointing tenmaControl.py to that device should work.

+any of the following examples can run via `tenma-control` or `tenmaControl.py`.

 ### Print the Tenma version